MatthewRohrich/MatthewRohrich/README.md

 - Hi, I’m Matthew
 - I’m interested in many things and I will update this when I have thought about it a bit more.
-- I’m currently learning a CertIV (programming) at TAFE
+- I’m currently learning a Diploma of Advanced Programming at TAFE

 <!---